MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/buy-and-deploy-layout.md

 -   [!include[cc-microsoft](../includes/cc-microsoft.md)] Store for Consumers
 -   [!include[cc-microsoft](../includes/cc-microsoft.md)] Store for Business

-If you use the [!include[cc-microsoft](../includes/cc-microsoft.md)] Store for Business, you can have users install the app in any of the following ways:
+If you use [!include[cc-microsoft](../includes/cc-microsoft.md)] Store for Business, you can have users install the app in any of the following ways:

 -   From your organization’s private store